-Jedi: Fallen Order concludes with Cere and Cal Kestis deciding that neither of them would be effective at rebuilding the Jedi Order, so they destroy the Holocron that contains information about where to find Force-sensitive children throughout the galaxy.
-“Their destiny should be trusted to the Force,” Cal says before he destroys the Holocron with his lightsaber.
+Jedi: Fallen Order concludes with Cere and Cal Kestis deciding that neither of them would be effective at rebuilding the Jedi Order, leading them to destroy the Holocron containing locations of find Force-sensitive children throughout the galaxy.
+"Their destiny should be trusted to the Force," Cal says before he destroys the Holocron with his lightsaber.

 The sequel could do one of a few things.
 Firstly, a sequel could continue the Mantis crew's adventures.
 They could run into other active Jedi or Force-sensitive children, providing them a chance for redemption.
 Such a serendipitous event would be the will of the Force, so they surely couldn't deny a second chance at leading a new Jedi Order.

 When does Jedi: Fallen Order 2 take place?

 Jedi: Fallen Order’s main story took place in 14 BBY (Before the Battle of Yavin depicted in A New Hope).
 If Jedi: Fallen Order 2 remains in the pre-New Hope era, it might skip a little bit, perhaps to 6 BBY?
 Given Saw Guerra’s presence as a supporting character in the first game, that could mean he’ll return in the sequel.
 If he does, they can’t pass Rogue One in the timeline, which took place in 0 BBY.

 What Star Wars characters might show up in Jedi: Fallen Order 2?

 Jedi: Fallen Order takes place immediately before Solo.
 If the sequel takes place after, we could see Han Solo and Chewbacca pop up.
 Cal is already affiliated with the Wookie population on Kashyyyk.
 Perhaps the game could double as a sequel to Solo?
 It could even happen concurrently to Solo.